What Can I Sell in a Concession Stand?

 Concession Stand Bestsellers and Other Food Ideas

-Starting a concession stand is a profitable business venture: there’s always demand for fun foods at a variety of entertainment venues, and the initial investment in equipment pays off quickly with the high profit margins.
+Starting a concession stand is a profitable business venture: there’s always a demand for fun foods at a variety of entertainment venues, and the initial investment in equipment pays off quickly with the high-profit margins.
 Ready to get started but wondering, “What can I sell in a concession stand?”
 We can help.
 While you can sell just about anything, here are some of the best snack foods to sell to make money.

 Traditional and Easy Concession Stand Food

 Some of the most profitable foods to sell are also among the easiest to produce.
 If you’re looking to ease into the business with some tried and true menu items, these are the best place to start.

 Popcorn and gourmet popcorn.
 A simple favorite, buttery popcorn requires minimal equipment and supplies.
 And with gourmet popcorn, the options are nearly endless.
 Sell cheese or caramel corn, or get creative with your recipes.

 Snow cones.
 Sweet flavored crushed ice is a tasty treat to cool off with, and snow cones are simple to make with the right machine.

 Cotton candy.
 From familiar blue and pink choices to gourmet flavors, cotton candy is a sugary delight for all ages.

 Nachos.
 For people who crave a crunch, nachos are the obvious snack choice, and they’re easy to serve with cheese warmers and dispensers.

 Offering more substantial foods that customers can make a meal is a good strategy at events and any location where people stay for long periods of time.
 Try selling these favorites.